abyasham/security-audit-compliance-agent/readme.md

 # Security Audit Compliance Agent

 In today's digital landscape, it's no secret that companies face many compliance requirements.
-Certain expectations from a business are no longer up for negotiation, such as maintaining integrity, availability, data confidentiality and information security and ensuring ethical practices, especially considering the common application of AI.
+Certain expectations from a business are no longer up for negotiation, such as maintaining integrity, availability, data confidentiality and information security and ensuring ethical practices.
 Compliance audits ensure these expectations are met and serve as crucial checkpoints to assess a company's adherence to specific regulatory frameworks.

 AI-powered systems can capture and analyse audit trails on autopilot and provide a chronological record of activities, mitigating the risk of errors or omissions.
 In addition, auditors can also leverage AI to generate comprehensive prediction compliance reports, which analyse data from multiple sources and evaluate them against the critical compliance metrics.
 By doing so, auditors can save time and simultaneously benefit from abilities they didn’t have until now.